CenterForDigitalHumanities/navplace-viewer/README.md

     }
 ```

-Note that you can have more entries in a Feature's `properties`, but they will not be detected by this viewer and will not appear in the metadata pop ups.
+Note that you can have more entries in a Feature's `properties`, but they will not be detected by this viewer and will not appear in the pop ups.
 However, this viewer is open source and yours to modify for your needs!
 See the function `VIEWER.formatPopup` in `app.js` or [make an issue in the GitHub repository](https://github.com/CenterForDigitalHumanities/navplace-viewer/issues) for consideration by open source software developers.

 ### Automated Metadata Support

-For all Presentation API 3 Defined Resource Types if the Feature(s) from the `navPlace` property do not have a `label` and `summary`, they will be automatically set to the `label` and `summary` of the resource itself.
+For all Presentation API 3 Defined Resource Types if the Feature(s) from the `navPlace` property do not have a `label` and `summary`, they will be automatically set to the `label` and `summary` of the resource itself.  [_ALL_ labels and summaries for _ALL_ languages are shown](https://github.com/CenterForDigitalHumanities/navplace-viewer/issues/22).

 For Manifests, if the Feature(s) from the `navPlace` property do not have a `thumbnail`, their thumbnail image will be the image from the first Canvas if one exists.
 If the Features do have the `thumbnail` property, the first one listed in the array will be used.